Skill Scout Blog

 Watch the video above for more on her experience.

 If candidates are already coming in for the interview - what else do you need to prep them on?
-In this episode of #HRAgainstLame, Angie Verros is back with Elena Valentine and shares her tips for keeping job candidates engaged and excited throughout the interview process.
+In this episode of #HRAgainstLame, Angie Verros is back with Elena Valentine and shares her tips on how to prep job candidates, while keeping them engaged and excited throughout the interview process.

 In this episode you will learn: